Exploring Ubud and the Spiritual Side of Bali: ‘The Island of the Gods’

 Beautiful Gunung Kawi water temple

 Hinduism in Bali still has a strong focus on animism and a belief in the good and bad spirits, and positive and negative forces, that are omnipresent in the world.
-Religious activity still permeates almost every aspect of Balinese life, so much so that religious events apparently occupy a third of the average Balinese social calender.

 Daily life is still dominated by the rituals.
 Enchanting little offerings called canang are made from banana leaves for the gods appear all over Bali every morning, in every nook and cranny and on every weathered statue.